Series 101: Multimode vs. Singlemode

 Some of the more obvious differences between multimode and singlemode include cable color, light sources and testing.
 Singlemode is almost always yellow, while multimode is typically aqua.
 Different types of multimode may also be different colors—while OM3 is almost always aqua, OM4 multimode is sometimes a pink color called Erika Violet to help distinguish it from OM3, and the latest generation of multimode fiber, OM5, is lime green.

 And when it comes to testing multimode vs. singlemode, it’s important to understand that the two fiber types cannot be mixed and launch cords must match the fiber type being tested.
 Testing multimode fiber also requires Encircled Flux (EF) testing, which characterizes how the light is launched into the cabling under test.
 EF testing restricts the number of modes launched to reduce variability and achieve precise, repeatable test results.
-Click here for more information on Encircled Flux testing, or download the white paper if you really want to delve in.
+Click here for more information on Encircled Flux testing.